 So here’s my confession: I’m having a hard time with Christmas this year.

 We’ve written in the past about how to keep Christmas clutter-free.
-We also know that this season is more about giving than anything else – experiencing that joy with our kids, when they finally reach the age where they get that they can be on the other end of things.
-That they can be the ones perpetuating the holiday spirit through giving their own time, talents, and gifts to others that are lonely or less fortunate.
+We also know that this season is more about giving to others than anything else – experiencing that joy with our kids, when they finally reach the age where they get that they can be on the other end of things.
+That THEY can be the ones perpetuating the holiday spirit through giving their own time, talents, and gifts to others that are lonely or less fortunate.